harmin-parra/x509-wrapper/README.md

 `X509_wraper` is a wrapper for the [pyca/cryptography](https://cryptography.io/en/latest/) package.

-It allows to query X509 chryptography object attributes in a fast and easy way.
+It allows to query X509 cryptography object attributes in a fast and easy way.

 The attribute values are returned as Python primitive and built-in types (`integer`, `string`, `boolean` and `lists`) instead of being returned as  instances of `pyca/cryptography` classes like `cryptography.x509.Name`, `cryptography.x509.GeneralName`, `cryptography.x509.AuthorityKeyIdentifier`, `cryptography.x509.CRLDistributionPoints`, `cryptography.x509.Extension`, etc.